15 IMPORTANT VARANASI GHATS

 Where the magic and intrigue of devotion hits its very pinnacle that is where Assi Ghat exists.

-Situated far south to the main ghats, Assi Ghat is one of the biggest Varanasi Ghats you’ll come across.
+Situated far south of the main ghats, Assi Ghat is one of the biggest Varanasi Ghats you’ll come across.

 Visited by over 300 devotees every hour on a usual day and over 2500 during a festival, Assi Ghat is a hotspot for recreational and religious activities.